enkidevs/curriculum/python/python-core/meet-python/what-is-python.md

 The same idea exists in human languages.

-Just like how English has special types of words like *verb* and *nouns*, as well as rules on which should come first to make a valid sentence, Python has a different set of rules on how to make valid Python statements.
+The English language has unique types of words like *verb* and *nouns* and rules on which should come first to make a correct sentence; Python has a different set of rules on making valid Python statements.